-Chemical peeling: an acid for each type of skin
+Chemical peeling in Delhi: an acid for each type of skin

-The chemical peel is suitable for both facial and body care.
+The chemical peeling in Rohini, Delhi is suitable for both facial and body care.

 For facial or body care?
 Vega clarifies that this treatment is indicated for any part of the body.
 “For example, to improve the appearance of the skin in people with acne on the back, on the neckline or hands where spots or even appear on the legs,” he specifies.